Simon Natas

 Simon was named 2016 Legal Aid Lawyer of the Year in the field of criminal defence and was short-listed for the 2012 Law Society Excellence Award for Solicitor-Advocate of the year.

-His work encompasses serious crime, regulatory work, judicial review, professional misconduct, public inquiries and criminal appeals.
-He has a proven track record in conducting the most challenging and complex cases.
+judicial reviewprofessional misconductpublic inquiries and criminal appeals.
+He has a proven track record in conducting the most challenging and complex cases .
 These have often included important human rights issues, including freedom of expression, or legal questions of public importance.
 Many have made national news headlines.
+He is regarded as a leading expert on the law of protest and has defended numerous activists charged with offences such as aggravated trespass, public nuisance and criminal damage over many years of practice in this field.

 Simon has contributed articles to the Guardian, Westlaw Insight and Legal Voice and his many media appearances include Newsnight, Sky News and Radio 4’s legal discussion programme, Unreliable Evidence.
-Recent public speaking engagements include the Cambridge Symposium on Economic Crime, where he has spoken on the rights of whistleblowers, and the Criminal Appeal Lawyers Association conference.

 Prominent Cases

-• D v DPP [2011] WLR 882: Widely reported appeal by way of case stated, dealing with powers of officers to detain and definition of “execution of duty”.
+• D v DPP [2011] WLR 882: Widely reported appeal by way of case stated, dealing with powers of officers to detain and definition of “execution of duty”

 • Harvey v DPP [2012] 176 JP 265: Successful appeal against conviction on behalf of defendant charged with offence under s.5 Public order Act after swearing at police officers.